 Acifluorfen is not a significant plant metabolite of lactofen.
 Degradation of lactofen to acifluorfen in water is approximately 52% and was included in the drinking water assessment.
-Exposure data to acifluorfen, as a degradate of lactofen, is not available for the occupational/residential routes of exposure.
+Exposure data to acifluorfen, as a degradate of lactofen, is not addressed in the occupational/residential exposure assessment.